Best & Worst Subaru Legacy Years

 The 5th generation Legacy made its debut on the scene in 2010 featuring more room, smarter safety technology and a little more energy in its steps.
 Which years are in the right point?

-See also Best & Worst Mazda 2 Years
+See also Best & Worst Mercedes-Benz GLC Years

 Let’s find out.